-Greg McNicholas is a Junior from Villanova, PA and is pursuing a degree in Accounting.
+Greg McNicholas is a senior from Villanova, PA and is pursuing a degree in Accounting.
 Prior to serving as the IFC President, Greg served as the president of his chapter.
 Greg’s goal for the upcoming year is to foster a unified, safe, and enjoyable Greek experience that positively impacts the entire Penn State community while improving upon relationships with all stakeholders.
 As the 2021 IFC President, Greg hopes to continue to advocate for Greek Life while promoting transparency and accountability on

 Executive Vice President - Mackenzie Dominick

 The Executive Vice President works closely with the Chapter Presidents to help manage chapter operations and concentrate on risk management.

 Mackenzie Dominick is a senior from Pittsburgh, Pennsylvania and is pursuing a degree in Industrial Engineering.
 Prior to serving as the Executive Vice President, Mackenzie served as the President of his chapter.
 As the Executive Vice President, Mackenzie plans to improve relationships with all University Stakeholders to ensure the most open and honest lines of communication, as well as redraft IFC bylaws to better suit the needs and structure of the new IFC Executive Board and the Greek community as a whole.

 The Administrative Vice President serves as the Chief Financial Officer of the IFC.